Microsoft Edge Secure DNS: Quick facts

 Edge’s secure DNS feature is a practical, user-friendly way to encrypt your DNS lookups and reduce local-network privacy risks.
 It shines when paired with a trustworthy VPN and mindful provider choices.
 Keep in mind that privacy is a multi-layer effort—no single setting is a silver bullet.
 Try different providers, test regularly, and stay informed about the latest privacy tools and best practices.

-Useful URLs and Resources un clickable text
+Useful URLs and Resources un clickable text Is vpn available in china 2026

 - Microsoft Edge secure DNS documentation – microsoft.com